microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecuritySubjectRightsRequest.md

                   - `[User <IMicrosoftGraphIdentity>]`: identity
                   - `[Conversation <IMicrosoftGraphTeamworkConversationIdentity>]`: teamworkConversationIdentity
                     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-                    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+                    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
                     - `[Id <String>]`: Unique identifier for the identity.
                     - `[ConversationIdentityType <String>]`: teamworkConversationIdentityType
                   - `[Tag <IMicrosoftGraphTeamworkTagIdentity>]`: teamworkTagIdentity
                     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-                    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+                    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
                     - `[Id <String>]`: Unique identifier for the identity.
               - `[MessageType <String>]`: chatMessageType
               - `[OnBehalfOf <IMicrosoftGraphChatMessageFromIdentitySet>]`: chatMessageFromIdentitySet